Learn what UTM's are, and how to track Traffic Sources using them!

 These parameters attach UTM codes to the end of a web address to create a unique tracking code.

 So, instead of running into roadblocks with your marketing campaigns, we suggest you implement UTM variables.
-UTM variables tell you where your customers are coming to your landing pages from — down to the specific ad, email, or other marketing asset you’re using to send traffic to the page.
+UTM variables tell you where your customers are coming to your landing pages from — down to the specific ad, email, or other marketing assets you’re using to send traffic to the page.

 When a user clicks on the link, the tags are sent back to Funnelytics, giving you insight on how many people are coming through your various traffic sources (which marketing asset the contact clicked on).